vkcode7/cpp/README.md

 - ***reverse*** performs exactly half as many swaps as the size of the range to be reversed, therefore the complexity is O(n)
 - ***rotate*** also has a complexity of O(n).

 Quite boring, right?
 But boredom brings simplicity to your calculations.
+Algos are of 2 types - Mutating (swap, fill..) and Non-mutating (find, count...).

 ### adjacent_find
 Searches for two adjacent elements that are either equal or satisfy a specified condition.